gcversion/Timezone/README.md

 How to get the API key?
 In google maps, we need to create a new project & enable TimeZone API & Places API in order to get the new API key under Credentials tab.

-An example looks like (created a project for testing): https://console.cloud.google.com/google/maps-apis/apis/timezone-backend.googleapis.com/credentials?project=wide-surge-219811&duration=PT1H
+An example looks like (created a project for my testing): https://console.cloud.google.com/google/maps-apis/apis/timezone-backend.googleapis.com/credentials?project=wide-surge-219811&duration=PT1H